lappsgrid-incubator/galaxy-ansible/README.md

 - `lappsgrid_hostname`: the host name of the server that will be hosting the Galaxy instance.
 - `galaxy_config.galaxy.admin_users`: the email address(es) of the user accounts that will be granted admin permissions in Galaxy.
 Note that the Galaxy user accounts are not created but any user that registers with one of these email addresses will be granted *admin* status.

-Notes and questions:
+Notes

 - This is where the lappsgrid certificate and key come in (`lappsgrid.crt` and `lappsgrid.key`).
 Wherever you put them locally is what you use.
 Still no idea how they were created.
-- Not sure what permissions to use on the certificate and key.
-I used 600.
 - You will not need to change the name of the lappsgrid certificate and private key, unless new leys are generated under a different name.
 - Galaxy will only listen to incoming traffic to `lappsgrid_hostname` address.
-If you

 Edit the `hosts` file, which looks like this in the repository.